When will the pollen season end? The pollen season is different for different plants and, put simply, it lasts from early spring to late autumn:

 Finally, the weed pollen season overlaps and extends beyond the grass pollen season - from the end of June to September, the exact duration depending on the species of weed.
 Dock weed has the longest pollen season.
 Other weeds associated with pollen allergy include nettle, sorrel and ragweed.

 The weather also affects the pollen count in the air on a particular day.
 There is more on a sunny day, less on a rainy day.
-Cloudy days are associated with a build up of pollen in plants that is released as soon as the weather improves.
+Cloudy days are associated with a build-up of pollen in plants that are released as soon as the weather improves.